11 Daily Tasks That Are Hard to Do in Space (And How Astronauts Actually Do Them)

 A little fluoride can’t kill you, which is lucky considering swallowing your used toothpaste is just another part of an astronaut’s daily hygiene routine.
 To rinse their toothbrushes after a cleaning, astronauts suck a bit of water into their mouths and then spit it back onto the toothbrush.

 No one wants to see hair flying around a cabin.
-In order to get a haircut, astronauts use a hair shaver attached to a vacuum that sucks up all the hair trimmings.
+To get a haircut, astronauts use a hair shaver attached to a vacuum that sucks up all the hair trimmings.

-To avoid unintentionally poking someone’s eyes out, astronauts have to clip their nails over a vent so the nail debris is immediately disposed of.
+To avoid unintentionally poking someone’s eyes out, astronauts have to clip their nails over a vent so the nail debris is immediately captured.

 If astronauts are overcome with the weepies, there’s no way to hide it.
 Tears ball up around the eyes until you wipe them away.